‘The Dog & Wolf’ represents a more complicated winemaking style. It is made in tiny quantities and is inspired by its name.

 The name comes from the French expression, ‘entre chien et loup’.
 Translated this is ‘between dog and wolf’.
 It is used to describe a specific time of day, just before night, when the light is so dim you can’t distinguish a dog from a wolf.
 It expresses that limit between the familiar, the comfortable versus the unknown and the dangerous, between domestic and wild.
 It is an uncertain threshold between hope and fear.
 This wine is produced with all these elements in mind; it is a blend of two vastly different winemaking styles.

-The 2017 Dog & Wolf Pinot Noir is a combination of two parcels of fruit.
-The first, picked early, comes from a previously derelict vineyard, with super low yields, intense flavour, and concentration, made more in the house style, 40% whole bunch this year.
+The 2018 Dog & Wolf Pinot Noir is a combination of two parcels of fruit.
+The first, picked early, intense flavour, and concentration, made more in the house style, 30% whole bunch this year.
 The second, taken a little later, is 100% whole bunch, a wilder expression.
 Together these sit side by side in maturation, until being blended to find balance between power and elegance, creating ‘the dog & wolf’.

 Production is limited to the quality of the season.
 Bottled without fining or filtration.